 How to Store a Ratchet Strap for Custom Applications

 When storing a Ratchet Strap it is incredibly important to always make sure the area you intend on storing the ratchet straps is in a cool, dry, mold-free area that is not in direct contact with the sun.
-Tie-down straps webbing can fade over time when in direct contact with the sun’s UV rays which could cause the tie-down strap to fade in spots that may jeopardize the safety of your tie-downs by weakening the webbing.
+Tie-down strap webbing can fade over time when in direct contact with the sun’s UV rays which could cause the tie-down strap to fade in spots that may jeopardize the safety of your tie-downs by weakening the webbing.
 It is important to ALWAYS avoid any wet areas when storing your tie-downs as mold and mildew can form that can severely damage your ratchet straps and may cause them to not be able to be used over time.

 The ideal way to store ratchet straps would be in a storage container, in a ratchet straps duffle bag, or another area similar.
 Some of our customers over the years have even used socks to store their ratchet straps, as well as to be neatly organized throughout the process.
 Some of the other alternative ways include zip lock freezer bags, toolboxes, and rubber bands just to name a few.
 It is important to always remember that the more organized the ratchet straps are stored the easier it is to reuse the ratchet straps, as well as keeping the strength of your ratchet straps by preventing any friction from occurring that may weaken or even in some cases damage your ratchet straps.

 What to do if your Ratchet Strap is Jammed